-The astronomical tide around noon today in Hampton was forecast to be near its 11-foot flood stage with a one-foot storm surge.
+Friday's astronomical tide around noon in Hampton was forecast to be near its 11-foot flood stage with a one-foot storm surge.

 In Rye, a car became stuck in the flooding on Route 1A near Rye Harbor State Park, but the driver was rescued and the car was towed away.

-Flooded areas that prompted some temporary closures or restricted traffic in Hampton included Route 1A (Ocean Boulevard) northbound between Church Street and Winnacunnet Road; High Street near Ocean Boulevard; Ashworth Avenue from G Street to J Street; Brown Avenue; and a section of Route 1 was reduced to one lane just north of the Hampton Falls town line.
+Flooded areas that prompted some temporary closures or restricted traffic in Hampton included Route 1A (Ocean Boulevard) northbound between Church Street and Winnacunnet Road; High Street; Ashworth Avenue from G Street to J Street; Brown Avenue; and a section of Route 1 was reduced to one lane just north of the Hampton Falls town line.

 Hampton Police Chief Jamie Sullivan said the area experienced moderate splashover.

 Snow banks blocked the floodwater from receding and caused some of it to drain differently, he said.